Ben Nolan

-Benjamin Peter Francis Nolan-Stone (born 13 May 1983 in Poole, Dorset) is a former English cricketer.
+Benjamin Peter Francis Nolan-Stone (born 13 May 1983) is a former English cricketer.
 Nolan was a right-handed batsman who bowled right-arm fast-medium.
+He was born at Poole, Dorset in 1983.

-Nolan made a single List-A appearance for the Hampshire Cricket Board in the 1st Round of the 2001 Cheltenham and Gloucester Trophy against the Kent Cricket Board.
-Nolan was not required to bat or bowl as Kent Cricket Board won on a bowl out.
+Nolan made a single List A appearance for the Hampshire Cricket Board in the first Round of the 2001 Cheltenham and Gloucester Trophy against the Kent Cricket Board.
+Only two overs of play were possible in the match and Nolan was not required to bat, bowl or field as Kent Cricket Board won on a bowl out.

 Nolan made a single appearance in the 2005 Second Eleven Championship for Hampshire Second XI against Warwickshire Second XI.